team-watchdog/apocalypse-sensor-kit/README.md

-# Apocalypse Sensor Kit User Manual
+# The Apocalypse Sensor Kit
-- designed and developed by Sahan Panditharathne
+designed and developed by Sahan Panditharathne

 Welcome to the Apocalypse Sensor Kit user manual.